Cracklin' Rosie: Song meaning

 But you make me sing like a guitar hummin' ...

 The stories about how Diamond was inspired to write the song are apocryphal.
 "Crackling Rosé" is the name of an inexpensive sparkling wine once produced by Andres Wines of British Columbia, Canada, which was popular among the Indigenous population.
 One story suggests that Diamond heard a story about a native Canadian tribe while interviewing in Toronto, Canada—the tribe had more men than women, so the lonely men of the tribe would sit around the fire and drink their wine together—which inspired him to write the song.
+Neil himself has told this story in at least one live performance.